Rethinking and Refining the Distinct Metric: Related Work

 \section{Related Work}

 \citet{Li2016} proposed \textit{Distinct}, calculated as the number of distinct tokens divided by the total number of tokens.
-To our knowledge, this is the most widely-used automatic metric for evaluating response generation diversity.
+This automatic metric is designed to evaluate the diversity of texts, and it has been widely used in developing various text generation tasks, such as dialogue generation \cite{wu2021transferable,zheng2021mmchat,zheng2021stylized,zheng2019personalized} or story generation \cite{guan2021openmeva}.
 However, as we showed in Figure \ref{fig:compare}, it is an unfair indicator as it is affected by the sample length.
 This causes a bias against models which tend to generate longer sentences.

-There exist other metrics for evaluating diversity but no one is as widely-used as \textit{Distinct} \cite{Zhu2018, Xu2018}.
-Specifically, Self-BLEU proposed by \citet{Zhu2018} is extremely time-consuming as its computation complexity is $O(n^2)$ , where n denoted the size of the test set.
+There exist other metrics for evaluating diversity but none are as widely-used as \textit{Distinct} \cite{Zhu2018, Xu2018}.
+Specifically, Self-BLEU proposed by \citet{Zhu2018} is extremely time-consuming as its computation complexity is $O(n^2)$, where $n$ denoted the size of the test set.